 Eventually you will complete your dissertation, along with other requirements, and submit your work for examination.

-Requirements will depend on your graduate program, but will usually include:
+Requirements will depend on your graduate programme, but will usually include:

-You may also need to demonstrate that you have satisfied other requirements for your program, such as acquiring language skills, completing professional internships and submitting work for academic presentations or publication.
+You may also need to demonstrate that you have satisfied other requirements for your programme, such as acquiring language skills, completing professional internships and submitting work for academic presentations or publication.